With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 4. Intentionally promote your advocacy work on your website

-- Background information on the cause
+- Background information about your association’s cause

 - A clear mission statement